What You Need to Know About Wi-Fi Extenders

 Turn off or disconnect devices that aren’t being used on your network.
 Each additional connected device will take another bite from your bandwidth.

-If you’re only using your tablet to play Tetris, disconnecting it from your network will free up more bandwidth for another user to binge watch the latest Netflix documentary.
-In a time right now when there are more people than normal all accessing, and probably streaming, in your home at once, this is very important.
+If you are only using your tablet to play online games like Tetris, disconnecting it from your network will free up more bandwidth for another user to binge watch the latest Netflix documentary.
+In a time like this, when there are more people at home, and likely streaming content simultaneously, managing the devices becomes very important.

 Back To School Promo